Schmidt-DevOps/Seafile-PHP-SDK/README.md

 Tested with:

-- Seafile Server 5.1.3 for generic Linux/Debian Jessie
+- ~~Seafile Server 5.1.3 for generic Linux/Debian Jessie~~
-- Seafile Server 5.1.3 for generic Linux/Debian Wheezy
+- ~~Seafile Server 5.1.3 for generic Linux/Debian Wheezy~~
-- Seafile Server 5.1.4 for generic Linux/Ubuntu Xenial
+- ~~Seafile Server 5.1.4 for generic Linux/Ubuntu Xenial~~
+- ~~Seafile Server 6.0.3 for generic Linux/Ubuntu Xenial~~
-- Seafile Server 6.0.3 for generic Linux/Ubuntu Xenial
+- Seafile Server 6.0.7 for generic Linux/Ubuntu Xenial
+- If you require a backport for an older Seafile server version [contact me](rene+_gth@sdo.sh) for a quote!

 ## Contributing